accurateproject/accurate/docs/derived_charging.rst

 	UsageField          string      // Field containing usage information }

-**CGRateS** is able to attach an unlimited number of DerivedChargers to a single request, based on configuration.
+**AccuRate** is able to attach an unlimited number of DerivedChargers to a single request, based on configuration.